…or, “A long dark coffee-time of the soul”

 By the summer of 2016, after we’d tentatively found our feet and Child #2 had arrived, the itch of writing had become a burn.
 It started to really bother me that I might live my entire life and never write any of this stuff down.
 I wanted to finish something, anything, because I don’t finish things; I’d left a trail of half-arsed jobs and interests, flirted with but always, always abandoned eventually.

-Once that decision was made, it was like ten thousand different doors, locked shut my entire adult life, had suddenly blown down.
-At 25 I could barely write a birthday card now, at 29, suddenly a whole entire book poured out.
+Once that decision was made, it was like the proverbial dam had burst.
+At 25 I couldn’t even write fsnfic anymore but now, at 29, suddenly a whole entire book poured out.
 I had no idea what I was doing; I wrote.
 I had to google every aspect of craft; I wrote.
 I wanted to finish; I wrote.

 Desperation provides a beautiful kind of motivation.
 I ratcheted up wordcount in the frantic months of July, August, September, October; breaking in November to help my partner finish setting up his business; then picking up again and finishing in mid-December.
 Great!
 I was done!